SigNoz/signoz/SECURITY.md

 ## Reporting a Vulnerability

-If you believe you have found a vulnerability, feel free to reach out to <security@signoz.io>
+If you believe you have found a security vulnerability within Infracost, please let us know right away.
+We'll try and fix the problem as soon as possible.

-We currently do not operate a bug bounty program, but we will generously reward you with merch for any actionable security vulnerabilities found.
+Do not report vulnerabilities using public GitHub issues.
+Instead, email <security@signoz.io> with a detailed account of the issue.
+Please submit one issue per email, this helps us triage vulnerabilities.

+Once we've received your email we'll keep you updated as we fix the vulnerability.

 ## Thanks